-The aggregated or meta-vulnerable groups identified in 5.5 can be, then, scrutinized through intersectionality for a more nuanced picture:
+These meta-categories can be, then, scrutinized through intersectionality for a more nuanced picture:

-- a) Elderly: Individuals in the category can be classified in a variety of ways such as men, women, healthy, poor, impaired/not impaired, with minority background, belonging to the majority of the population, living in rural areas or in cities, marginalised and so on.
+- a) Elderly: Individuals in the category can be classified in a variety of variables such as men, women, healthy, poor, impaired/not impaired, with minority background, belonging to the majority of the population, living in rural areas or in cities, marginalised and so on.
 However, the main and most recognized element in official data is usually physical and/or mental impairment. - b) Children: Individuals in the category can be classified in a variety of variables such as male, female, healthy, impaired/not impaired, with minority background, belonging to the majority of the population and so on.
-However, the main and most recognized variable in official data is usually age, which implies children's limited agency in crises situations and being dependent on care. - c) Physically and/or mentally impaired: While the previous categories of elderly and children can be physically and/or mentally impaired, there are other age groups that can fall into this category, for instance young men and women, with minority background or belonging to the majority of the population, wealthy or poor. - d) Socially marginalized: there can be intersecting elements for this category as well.
+However, the main and most recognized variable in official data is usually children's limited agency in crises situations and being dependent on care. - c) Physically and/or mentally impaired: While the previous categories of elderly and children can be physically and/or mentally impaired, there are other age groups that can fall into this category, for instance young men and women, with minority background or belonging to the majority of the population. - d) Socially marginalized: there can be overlapping elements for this category as well.
 One should take into account that language barriers, unfamiliarity with emergency services, lack of social capital, age can make the approach to this groups particularly challenging for emergency services. - e) Accidentally or intentionally exposed to hazards and crises.
 Two sub-groups fall into this category.
 The first consists of individuals belonging to groups a) to d).
-The other sub-group consist of individuals not belonging to groups a) to d), but still vulnerable due to exposure to hazards and crises.
-These groups are vulnerable in a given situation according to their exposure.
-Here, secondary factors are less prominent, but can, anyway, influence primary factors, as for tourist who do not know the local language and context.
+The other sub-group consist of individuals not belonging to groups a) to d) but still vulnerable due to exposure to hazards and crises.
+This meta-group is by far the one in which intersectionality is displayed in showing the full range of multiplicity and fluidity of identities and experiences in hazards and crises.

-Through intersectionality, we argue that it is necessary to problematize first and foremost how vulnerable groups are defined and classified in the official data, since groups may indeed be vulnerable to one type crises, but they can also be less vulnerable, if we approach their vulnerability through intersectionality and, thus, we take a closer look at the secondary factors impacting that group.
-In addition, the issue of primary factors, with exposure in primis, adds a further dimension in discussing groups through intersectionality, since they help uncovering those groups rarely or not at all mentioned in official data: first responders, but also tourists, for instance.
+Through the intersectionality approach, we argue that it is necessary to problematize first and foremost how vulnerable groups are defined and classified in the official data, since groups may indeed be vulnerable to one type crises, but they can also be less vulnerable, if we approach their vulnerability through intersectionality and, thus, we take a closer look at the elements of vulnerability impacting that group.
+In addition, the issue of exposure adds a further dimension in discussing groups through intersectionality, since help uncovering those groups rarely or not at all mentioned in official data: first responders, but also tourists, for instance.

-When studying, for instance, the meta-categories above, an individual may, indeed, be classified according to several more factors of vulnerability and, thus, own, at the same time, a multiplicity and fluidity of identities and experiences which make him/her more or less vulnerable.
+We argue that when studying, for instance, the meta-categories above, an individual may, indeed, be classified according to several more elements of vulnerability than the 'typical' ones and, thus, own, at the same time, a multiplicity and fluidity of identities and experiences which make him/her more or less vulnerable.
 The model below is the result of our reflections.